readthedocs/ethical-ad-server/machine_learning_experiments/README.md

 	python -m spacy project run all . --vars.train=train --vars.dev=test --vars.name=ethicalads_topics --vars.version=`date "+%Y%m%d_%H_%M_%S"`

+### Running the analyzer

+After installing the analyzer (it's installed in staging already), you can run it against an arbitrary URL to see how that page was classified.

+    ADSERVER_ANALYZER_BACKEND=adserver.analyzer.backends.EthicalAdsTopicsBackend ./manage.py runmodel https://example.com

 ## 📋 project.yml

 The [`project.yml`](project.yml) defines the data assets required by the